 Continuity mistake: In the scene where Billy is having ice cream with his daughter, watch the can of whipped cream change even though it wasn't picked up.

-New this month Factual error: In the flashback of Billy Beane at Dodger Stadium, the ballpark looks as it does in the 21st century, not as it did in the mid 1980s.
+Factual error: In the flashback of Billy Beane at Dodger Stadium, the ballpark looks as it does in the 21st century, not as it did in the mid 1980s.
 Most noticeable is the dugout fence, which did not exist until after the 2004 season.

 Revealing mistake: In the scene of the 20th game (the following shot after Brad Pitt leaves the field) we see Jonah Hill looking at him.
 An extra to the left pulls out his smartphone (which in 2002 was years away from release) and proceeds to take a picture of Jonah Hill.

 Factual error: The NBA arena adjacent to the Oakland ballpark has the Oracle label on the exterior.
 At the time, the venue was simply known as The Arena in Oakland.
 Oracle purchased the naming rights in 2006.

 Factual error: When Billy Beane is listening to Game 5 of the 2002 ALDS on his portable radio, we should either be hearing the Athletics radio announcers or ESPN Radio's coverage.
 Instead, we keep hearing the voice of Thom Brennaman, who was calling the game on television for the Fox network.